phill-holland/data-self-organisation/README.md

 # Problems

-- Genetic algorithm needs improvements, NPGA experimented with in another branch, but disappointing results (hence this may not get upgraded very much!)
+- Genetic algorithm needs improvements, NPGA experimented with in another branch, but disappointing results (hence this may not get updated very much!)

 - It get's slower and longer to find solutions the more "sentences" you configure it to look for